Bwithnewcast/ultimate-jellyfin-stack/README.md

 Anytime you reference your media folder in a container you want the path to look like /share/media/tv instead of /tv like a lot of the default guides say, if you do end up mapping the path as /tv hardlinking will not work

-## Recommendations
+## TODO

-1. Get familiar with reverse proxies
-2. Install portainer to manage and monitor containers
-3. Use Cloudflare tunnels
+1. Reverse proxy
+2. Cloudflared tunnel